MatthewReid854/reliability/docs/Citing reliability in your work.rst

 Note that the version number is constantly changing so please check `PyPI <https://pypi.org/project/reliability/>`_ for the current version.

 If you have used ``reliability`` in any published academic work, I would love to hear about it.
-Depending on the usage, I may provide a link to your work on the reliability documentation page.
-Please email me using the details on my GitHub profile if you've published any papers that cite ``reliability``.
+Depending on the usage, I may provide a link to your work below.
+Please email me (m.reid854@gmail.com) if you've published any papers that cite ``reliability``.

-**Links to articles and papers that have used this library:**
+**Links to articles and papers that have used the Python reliability library:**

-- `Probabilistic characterization of random variables Phase II <https://medium.com/@javier8amoreno/caracterizaci%C3%B3n-probabilista-de-variables-aleatorias-fase-ii-215793df2cc>`_ - by Javier Alfonso Ochoa Moreno.
+- `Probabilistic characterization of random variables - Phase II <https://medium.com/@javier8amoreno/caracterizaci%C3%B3n-probabilista-de-variables-aleatorias-fase-ii-215793df2cc>`_ - by Javier Alfonso Ochoa Moreno.
 Note that this article is in Spanish.
 - `A tutorial for reliability engineers: going from scratch to building Weibull Analyses using Python <https://www.linkedin.com/pulse/tutorial-reliability-engineers-going-from-scratch-sarah/>`_ - by Dr Sarah Lukens.